The Verb Structure Circle: An Alternative Approach to Teaching the English Verb System

 You can find many tables with such listings in books and websites.
 I find this absolutely intimidating.
 A language with 12 to 17 ‘tenses’!
 No wonder students retain a permanent and life-long feeling of insecurity when it comes to the English verb structure system.

-In the following, I intend to dismantle this complexity and show how the English verb structure in its basics is not that difficult, and indeed very systematic.
+In the following, which you find under the seperate page Verb Strucure Circle, I intend to dismantle this complexity and show how the English verb structure in its basics is not that difficult, and indeed very systematic.
 I will not claim it to be simple and easy to understand, but I do intend to try to show how the various structures encountered are the consequence of systematic combinatorial possibilities based on the meanings of the forms.
 By doing so, I hope the system will reveal itself as less difficult and confusing as is often felt.